cgsmcmlxxv/TicTacToe/README.md

 License at the top of the module.

-Modify the IP and PORT to play via network.
+Modify the IP and PORT variables to play it via network.

 EXPORTS
 =======